Bates College: 20th century

 In 1894, George Colby Chase led Bates to increased national recognition, and the college graduated one of the founding members of the Boston Red Sox, Harry Lord.
-In 1920, the Bates Outing Club was founded and is one of the oldest collegiate outing clubs in the country, the first at a private college to include both men and women from inception, and one of the few outing clubs that remain entirely student run.
-The debate society of Bates College, the Brooks Quimby Debate Council, became the first college debate team in the United States to compete internationally, and is the oldest collegiate coeducational debate team in the United States.
-In February 1920, the debate team defeated Harvard College during the national debate tournament held at Lewiston City Hall.
+In 1920, the Outing Club was founded and is one of the oldest collegiate outing clubs in the country.
+The debate society of Bates, the Brooks Quimby Debate Council, became the first college debate team in the U.S. to compete internationally, and is the oldest collegiate coeducational debate team in the nation.
 In 1921, the college's debate team participated in the first intercontinental collegiate debate in history against the Oxford Union's debate team at the University of Oxford.
 Oxford's first debate in the United States was against Bates in Lewiston, in September 1923.
-In addition during this time, numerous academic buildings were constructed throughout the 1920s.
 In 1943, the V-12 Navy College Training Program was introduced at Bates.
-Bates maintained a considerable female student body and "did not suffer [lack in student enrollment due to military service involvement] as much as male-only institutions such as Bowdoin and Dartmouth."
 During the war, a victory ship was named the SS Bates Victory, after the college.
 It was during this time future U.S. Attorney General Robert F. Kennedy enrolled along with hundreds of other sailor-students.
-The rise of social inequality and elitism at Bates is most associated with the 1940s, with an increase in racial and socioeconomic homogeneity.
 The college began to garner a reputation for predominately educating white students who come from upper-middle-class to affluent backgrounds.
-The New York Times detailed the atmosphere of the college in the 1960s with the following: "the prestigious Bates College—named for Benjamin E. Bates, whose riverfront mill on Canal Street in Lewiston was once Maine's largest employer—provided an antithesis: a leafy oasis of privilege.
-In the 1960s, it was really difficult for most Bates students to integrate in the community because most of the people spoke French and lived a hard life."
+The New York Times detailed the atmosphere of the college in the 1960s with the following: "the prestigious Bates College—named for Benjamin E. Bates, whose riverfront mill on Canal Street in Lewiston was once Maine's largest employer—provided an antithesis: a leafy oasis of privilege."